MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/content-inspection.md

 ## Content inspection for protected files

 Defender for Cloud Apps allows admins to grant Defender for Cloud Apps permission to decrypt encrypted files and scan their content for violations.
+This consent is also needed to enable encrypted files label scanning.

 In order to give Defender for Cloud Apps the necessary permissions: